RQR3D: Reparametrizing the regression targets for BEV-based 3D object detection: Methodology

 \subsection{Simplified Radar Processing Backbone}

-While a typical LiDAR sensor can generate highly detailed point clouds consisting of hundreds of thousands to millions of points per second \cite{hunt2024radcloud}, an average automotive radar sensor typically generates several hundred to a few thousand points per scan \cite{schumann2021radarscenes}.
+While a typical LiDAR sensor can generate highly detailed point clouds consisting of millions of points per second \cite{hunt2024radcloud}, an average automotive radar sensor typically generates up to a few thousand points per scan \cite{schumann2021radarscenes}.
 Beyond 5-10 meters, one can typically observe only a few points per object.
 Although radar points are denser on closer objects, the abundance of image-based features reduces the need for this additional information.
-Motivated by these observations, we hypothesize that voxel grouping of the radar point cloud becomes unnecessary.
+Motivated by these observations, we hypothesize that voxel grouping of the radar PC becomes unnecessary.
 Instead, we first project radar points into a higher-dimensional space using two feedforward layers and then map them onto the \(2N \times 2N\) BEV grid using their inherent depth and lateral coordinates.
 We employ a simple overwrite strategy to retain the last point mapped to each BEV voxel.
 The radar features are subsequently processed by a lightweight 2D dense convolutional backbone, downsampled to \(N \times N\), and concatenated with the projected image features.
-Although sparse convolutions are widely recommended in recent camera-radar 3D perception literature \cite{hunt2024radcloud}, our findings indicate that employing a standard dense 2D convolutional architecture offers slightly improved runtime performance and enhanced edge device deployment compatibility, without sacrificing detection accuracy.
+Although sparse convolutions are widely used in recent camera-radar 3D perception literature, 2D dense convolutions are shown to perform better than voxelized or pillarized radar PC \cite{scheiner2021object}.
+Moreover, the inherent 2D organization of radar measurements provides a natural parameterization that supports geometrically consistent processing with standard 2D dense convolutional networks.
+Our findings indicate that employing a dense 2D convolutional architecture offers improved runtime performance compared to SotA methods and enhanced edge device deployment compatibility, without sacrificing detection accuracy.